Once Upon a Time There Was This Open Loop Marketing…

 The loop is open in your mind.
 You’re asking questions like, how much does the course cost?
 Is this course right for me?
 What can I learn from it?

-Chaperon’s conversational style helps to keep you reading as well.
-He keeps his sentences short and writes in a casual, conversational style (much like we do here at AutoGrow).
+Chaperon’s conversational style helped to keep you reading as well.
+He keept his sentences short and wrote in a casual, conversational style.

-Beyond that though, Chaperon also uses a powerful teaser at the end of the email.
+Beyond that though, Chaperon also used a powerful teaser at the end of the email.

 Did you catch it?

-In a few days, Chaperon will be sharing his “evil experiment” with readers that let him sell “over 600 copies of a $67 product in ONE DAY.”
+Chaperon was going to share his “evil experiment” with readers that let him sell “over 600 copies of a $67 product in ONE DAY.”

 Evil?
 Experiment?
 More than $40K in revenue in a single day?

-These are all designed to hook readers in so they practically have to open the next email.
+These were all designed to hook readers in so they practically had to open the next email.

-One of the best places to introduce an open loop in your emails is, of course, the subject line.
+One of the best places to introduce an open loop in your emails is, of course, your subject line.

-Just like headlines in ads or landing pages, the subject line is where most of the magic happens with email marketing.
+Just like headlines in your ads or landing pages, your subject line is where most of the magic happens with email marketing.

 Now, what does a subject line open loop look like?

-Let’s take a look at an email from marketing guru Neil Patel as an example.
+Let’s take a look at an email from Neil Patel as an example.